 2. Understand how well your Google Business Profile listing is performing

-As well as helping you to understand the health and accuracy of your GBP listing, Google Business Profile Audit is also great at telling you how well your listing is performing.
+Google Business Profile Audit also helps you understand the health and accuracy of your GBP listing and tells you how well your listing is performing.

 By clicking the ‘Add Insights’ button in a Google Business Profile Audit report, you can connect to your GBP listing and have a wealth of performance data from Google Business Profile Insights appear.

 The information that appears is the same as you would find in your Google Business Profile Insights but with one key difference: Google Business Profile Insights only offers you six months’ worth of data, and for most businesses that’s just not enough.
 You want to see how you’ve performed over time to know if you’ve improved any metrics and also to spot any year-on-year trends.